akshaypjoshi/opencircle/DOCKER.md

 The repository includes GitHub Actions workflows for automated Docker image building and pushing:

-- **docker-build.yml**: Automated builds on push to main/develop branches and tags
+- **docker.yml**: Automated builds with change detection on push to main/develop branches and tags
 - **docker-test.yml**: Manual workflow for testing builds

 ### Registry